scan-to/scantokit-android/README.md

 ##### Launch Scanner Activity
 There are 3 ways on using the scanner.
-1. is by using AIQ default scanner by calling :
+1. is by using Scanto default scanner by calling :
 ```
 AIQKit.Companion.startScanner(context);